The Past, Present, & Future of Social Work

 Come learn about UNE's on-campus M.S.W. program in person or live online!
 Lori Power, M.A., Ed.D., Coordinator of the Applied Arts and Social Justice (AASJ) Certificate will present with currently enrolled M.S.W.
 AASJ students.
 The AASJ Certificate Program formalizes the relationship between the arts and healing and is the first program of its kind in the United States.
 Its approach is interprofessional, linking artists, art therapists, and community activists with social workers, social work students, and community members.
 Students who enroll in the AASJ Certificate learn how to utilize applied arts practice and theory to create social justice, change, and healing.

-The events developed by the Interprofessional Education Collaborative are geared toward students but are free and open to the public.
-For more IPEC events than are listed here, please check the IPEC Events webpage.
+The events developed by the Center for Excellence in Collaborative Education are geared toward students but are free and open to the public.
+For more IPEC events than are listed here, please check the CECE Events webpage.

 Wednesday, May 2